-In the first study a total of 806 participants from the USA were recruited through MTurk using the TurkPrime platform (Litman et al., 2017).
-In the second a total of 1008 participants from the UK were recruited through Prolific.
+In the first study, a total of 806 participants from the United States were recruited through MTurk using the TurkPrime platform (Litman et al., 2017).
+In the second, a total of 1,008 participants from the United Kingdom were recruited through Prolific.
 To determine the number of participants needed, we conducted a power analysis planning to detect the weakest effect size reported in the original that was also significant (at p < .05).
 Therefore, given our resource constraints, we based our power analysis on having 95% power to detect a Cohen's $d_z = 0.30$.
-This resulted in a suggested sample size of 147 participants per condition, and a total of 588 across 4 between-subject conditions.
-Finally, we aimed for a higher sample size between 750 to 800 participants, as this would also ensure we were able to detect a smaller effect size (Cohen's d_z) of .20 at 80% power.
-A comparison of the target article sample and the replication samples is provided in Table S1 in the supplementary.
+This resulted in a suggested sample size of 147 participants per condition and a total of 588 across 4 betweensubject conditions.
+Finally, we aimed for a higher sample size between 750 and 800 participants, as this would also ensure we were able to detect a smaller effect size (Cohen's d_z) of .20 at 80% power.
+A comparison of the target article sample and the replication samples is provided in Table S1 in the supplementary material.

-To obtain the final sample, we first excluded (30 from MTurk sample, 40 from Prolific sample) participants following our pre-registered exclusion criteria3.
-Because the studies were identical, we combined4 them for the final data analysis, resulting in 1552 participants (Mturk = 776; Prolific = 776; M{Age} = 38.99, SD{Age} = 12.30; 822 females, 727 males, 3 would rather not say).
+To obtain the final sample, we first excluded (30 from MTurk sample and 40 from Prolific sample) participants following our preregistered exclusion criteria.3 Because the studies were identical, we combined4 them for the final data analysis, resulting in 1,552 participants (MTurk = 776; Prolific = 776; M{Age} = 38.99, SD{Age} = 12.30; 822 females, 727 males, 3 would rather not say).